eg180/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
+Closure is used in the funtion named personalDice() and the anonymous function within it.

 How can you tell?
-Closure is used in the funtion named personalDice() and the anonymous function within it.
 I can tell by the closing curly braces for each one.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
+The instance of the function we're referencing is always the same.

 What could change?
+The number stored in newRoll could change.

 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? newRoll exists within the personalDice function/namespace.

 ### Task 3 - Stretch Goals